 It’s like homework, you can hate doing it, but if you don’t – how will you learn?
 And yes, developers resist doing testing, but if they won’t – how will they learn?
 How will they value their code, their solutions, and the user flow?
-How will they improve the product testability and support?
+How will they improve the product’s testability and support?

 But No-QA?
 Can they just do it?
-Don’t they need guidance, assistance?
-Someone that will help them make their environment more supportive for testing and quality improvements, someone that will help them criticize the product, its solutions and technology, someone that will guide them in thinking from the customer’s point of view?
+Don’t they need guidance, or assistance?
+Someone that will help them make their environment more supportive for testing and quality improvements, someone that will help them criticize the product, its solutions, and technology, someone that will guide them in thinking from the customer’s point of view?

 This is where the QA team member gets in.
-In the webinar of Quality at Speed, How JIRA Does QA they call the QA – quality assistance.
+In the webinar of Quality at Speed, How JIRA Does QA they call QA – quality assistance.

-I really like this term, because test engineers should not be quality controllers, instead they should assist in building quality into the process, grow their team’s quality consciousness and practices.
+I really like this term, because test engineers should not be quality controllers, instead they should assist in building quality into the process, and grow their team’s quality consciousness and practices.

 They should question if you are building the right it rather than if you built it right, as greatly discussed in GTAC 2011: Opening Keynote Address – Test is Dead.

 As such, the ratio of Quality Assistance doesn’t have to grow.
-You can keep a small community of QA to provide higher quality and fastest speed.
+You can keep a small community of QA to provide higher quality and the fastest speed.
 You can make the developers build AND also evaluate their outcomes, relieving the QA bottleneck, but without ignoring the QA added value.
-Instead you leverage it.
+Instead, you leverage it.

 In an HBR article of the-problem-with-rewarding-individual-performers, Jay Van Bavel and Dominic Packer wrote that “By balancing individuals’ need to belong with their desire to stand out, a leader can build a sense of “optimal distinctiveness” among group members”.

 So, No-QA or All-QA?
 Yes, I think that words reflect and impact our mindset.
-Therefore, an ALL QA approach is better than No-QA.
+Therefore, an ALL-QA approach is better than No-QA.

 What do you think?